-Every year, FIATA organizes, and the TT Club sponsors, the Young International Freight Forwarder of the Year Award (YIFFYA) which, since 2022, is called the Young Logistics Professional Award, to encourage and nurture passion of the young talents representing all sectors of the industry, whatever their specialization.
+Every year, FIATA organized and the TT Club sponsored the Young Logistics Professional Award to encourage and nurture passion of the young talents representing all sectors of the industry, whatever their specialization.

 In line with FIATA’s guidelines, every year CIFFA puts forward the best Canadian candidate to compete for this award.

 After meeting all the above requirements, the applicants will receive the topic for a dissertation and instructions for its completion.
 The deadline for submitting the completed dissertation is mid-January.
 CIFFA’s panel of subject-matter experts mark all submitted dissertations and select an overall winner.
 The winner receives a CA $1,500.00 cash prize and a digital award that can be shared on social media.

 The Global winner is announced after all four presentations are completed.
 The winner receives an international certificate, a trophy, one-week practical industry experience in Hong Kong, London or New Jersey, one-week academic training in the TT Club’s Head Office in London, and one-year free subscription to the International Transport Journal in English, French or German.

 Scholarships in the amount of $3,000 are awarded to two individuals each year.
 Scholarships are paid in two installments of $1,500 during the first and second years of study.
 Applications are accepted between June and August each year.
 Winners are announced at the September National Board of Directors meeting.

 The George Kuhn Education Award is presented to the students who have achieved the highest marks in the FIATA Diploma Course – Advanced Freight Services (Formerly the Advanced Certificate Courses).
 The highest grade is based on the completion of the Advanced Freight Services course.
 Consideration for this award is given to each region in Canada.